cypress-io/cypress-documentation/source/guides/guides/screenshots-and-videos.md

 ## Visual Regression Test / Screenshot Diffing

 Another possibility is visual regression testing: comparing screenshots of past runs with the current run to ensure that nothing changed.
-Cypress doesn't currently have this built-in, but it is on our radar. {% issue 495 'Follow this issue' %} if you're interested in being updated about this feature, leave comments if you'd like to influence what gets built, and open a pull request if you work on it yourself!
+Cypress does not currently have this built-in, but it is on our radar. {% issue 495 'Follow this issue' %} if you are interested in being updated about this feature, leave comments if you would like to influence what gets built, and open a pull request if you would like to work on it yourself!